 15 North Main Street

-David also enjoys skiing (including being a PSIA Certified Ski Instructor), photography (www.dwmccary.com), hiking (www.becominga46er.com), biking, fishing, hunting, diving, golf, and flying small planes.
+Outside of work David enjoys skiing (including being a PSIA Certified Ski Instructor), photography (www.dwmccary.com), hiking (www.becominga46er.com), biking, and flying small planes.
 David lives in West Hartford, CT with his wife Tina and together they have three adult children and one grandchild.

-David graduated from Dartmouth College’s Amos Tuck School of Business in 1987 with a Master’s in Business Administration (MBA) degree in Finance, graduating with the Arnold F. Adams Entrepreneurship award.
+avid graduated from Dartmouth College’s Amos Tuck School of Business in 1987 with a Masters in Business Administration (MBA).
+He graduated with the Arnold F. Adams Entrepreneurship award.
 Prior to that, he graduated from Middlebury College in Middlebury, VT with a degree in Economics.

 David is also a member of the following financial planning and investment advising associations, giving him (and therefore his clients) access to some of the best minds in wealth management (click to see his Directory Listing at these first six associations):

-David currently sits on the following three endowment Boards of Directors advising them on their investment portfolios:
+David currently sits on his church's Vestry and the following three endowment Boards of Directors advising them on their investment portfolios totaling $100+ million:

 David recently participated as a panelist in a Financial Planning & Wealth Management Summit for women entrepreneurs organized by Purvi Tantia.
 In their 20 minute interview David describes how he helps families create and sustain wealth across generations.
 The family's wealth can then, in turn, help some of those family members fund their own entrepreneurial startups.

-To view our 20 minute interview click the link below.
+To view their 20 minute interview click the link below.

-To view our 7 minute interview click the link below.
+To view their 30 minute interview click the link below.

 This short video explains how fee-only, buy-side fiduciaries like David have fewer conflicts of interest with their clients compared to commission-based, sell-side advisors.